RokkinCat/meet/README.md

 - [ ] More dynamic processing of recurring events
 - [x] Add live view to collect info from the person requesting the meeting (Subject, agenda, email address, name)
 - [x] Live fetch calendar
-- [ ] Add bamboo or swoosh with postmark to send ICS file
+- [x] Add bamboo or swoosh with postmark to send ICS file
 - [x] Support for multiple calendar URLs
+- [ ] Better email body
+- [ ] Deployment
 - [ ] Graceful support for multi-day events
 - [ ] Use PubSub to dynamically remove events that get scheduled
-- [ ] Deployment
+- [ ] Update the cache periodically instead of on fetch so it is ready when a user loads the page